 Energy Company Obligation Explained

-The Energy Company Obligation (ECO, in short) offers Great Britain residents non-refundable financial support from your energy supplier if you choose to make your home more energy efficient.
+It offers Great Britain residents non-refundable financial support from your energy supplier if you choose to make your home more energy efficient.

 In other words, you can have your home’s heating system or insulation upgrade fully funded through government energy grants!
 Read on to find out who is eligible to receive it and how UK Energy Support can help you apply and upgrade your home’s energy efficiency.